muhammadalmaskhan/muhammadalmaskhan.github.io/_pages/about.md

 ### 2. Network Science

 - <div style="text-align: justify;"> Fascinated by network sciences, particularly in community detection and assortative/dissassortative networks.
-Exploring the dynamics of interconnected systems, I aim to uncover patterns and relationships crucial for understanding emergent properties and developing effective solutions </div>
+Exploring the dynamics of interconnected systems, I aim to uncover patterns and relationships crucial for understanding emergent properties and developin effective solutions </div>